mercedes-benz/DnA/README.md

 ## Security

-If you are interested to find out what we are doing to enasure security on the platform have a look at [this short overview](./docs/DnASecurity.md).
+If you are interested to find out what we are doing to ensure security on the platform have a look at [this short overview](./docs/DnASecurity.md).

 ## Contributing